Skip to main content

 Application storage

-GRUB application is stored in a special filesystem of type FAT under /boot/efi.
-It's location is mentioned in the boot order which is stored in a non-volatile area in RAM.
+The GRUB app is stored in a special FAT filesystem under /boot/efi.
+Its location is in the boot order, stored in a non-volatile area in RAM.

 Execution process